-Radioactivity is a phenomenon where the atomic nuclei in the fission or other nuclear reactions emit radiation.
+Radioactivity is a phenomenon where atomic nuclei, when cleaved or other nuclear reactions, emit radiation.
 Isotopes susceptible to radioactive decay are called radionuclides.
 Radioactive radiation can in practice be divided into electromagnetic (X-ray, gamma) and particle (alpha, beta, neutrons).

-- A radiation - actually the nucleus of the helium (two protons and neutrons) without the electron shell.
+- A radiation - in fact, the nucleus of the helium (two protons and neutrons) without the electron shell.
 It is already a thin film and the skin layer is already in the body.
-It is very dangerous, however, that radiation occurs when the radioactive isotope is absorbed into the body by irradiation and radiates cells close up.
+It is very dangerous, however, that radiation occurs when the radioactive isotope is absorbed into the body by radiation and radiates the cells close up.

 - Radiation β - fast moving electrons.
-It is a bit more pronounced than a radiation, but dangerous especially when a β-radioactive nuclide gets from the infested environment inside the body.
+It is a bit more pronounced than a radiation, but it is dangerous especially if the β-radioactive nuclide from the infested environment gets inside the body.

-- C radiation often (but not always) accompanies nuclear and α radiation reactions.
-There are also pure y-emitters.
+- C radiation often (but not always) accompanies the nuclear reactions α and β radiation.
+There are also pure γ-emitters.
 The penetration of gamma rays is given by their enormous energy, otherwise they are just photons.

 - Neutron Radiation - Neutron flow from a radioactive source.
-Neutrons pass through the matter almost without any hindrance and stop them, popularly speaking, only the frontal impact on the atomic nucleus.
-Though solid matter may appear dense enough, it is the finest quantum foam made up of emptiness on a microscopic scale.
+Neutrons pass through the matter almost without any hindrance and stop them, popularly speaking, only a frontal impact on the atomic nucleus.
+Though solid matter may seem dense enough, it is the finest quantum foam made up of emptiness on a microscopic scale.
 Atomic nuclei are incredibly small.
-The collision of a neutron with the nucleus of an atom during mass transit (such as a block of iron) is even less likely than an airplane disaster caused by the air collision of two planes.
+The collision of the neutron with the nucleus of an atom when it passes through the mass (such as the iron block) is even less likely than the air crash caused by the air collision of two planes.
 Neutrons in the mass fly many meters before finally seizing somewhere.
 Neutron radiation is odd in that when the kernel collides finally, the neutron can get stuck in it and turn it into a radioactive isotope.
-This is why neutron radiation is so dangerous - the irradiated object itself becomes radioactive.
-When the neutron is irradiated by the human body, the radionuclides under the influence of captured neutrons arise directly in the body, where they are more dangerous than in the external environment (because of their a and b radiation).
+That's why neutron radiation is so dangerous - the irradiated object itself becomes radioactive.
+If neutrons are irradiated by the human organism, radionuclides are generated in the body, where they are much more dangerous than in the external environment (because of their a and b radiation).

-The properties of pervasive radiation also show the way of protection:
+The properties of penetrating radiation also show the way of protection:

 - Square of distance.
 The most effective protection against penetrating radiation is not at source.
-The intensity of the radiation decreases with the second power of the distance - when we increase our distance from the source ten times, we get 100 times smaller doses of radiation.
+The intensity of the radiation decreases with the second magnitude of the distance - when we increase our distance from the source tenfold, we get 100 times smaller doses of radiation.

 - Heavy shielding.
-Materials of heavy elements are used, but ordinary materials (clay, concrete, stone, water) are also effective at the appropriate thickness (many meters).
-Usually lead is, but depleted uranium, although weakly radioactive, is even more than twice as shielding material as lead.
+Heavy materials are used, but ordinary materials (clay, concrete, stone, water) are also effective at the appropriate thickness (many meters).
+Usually lead is, but depleted uranium, although weakly radioactive, is even more than twice as shielding material than lead.

 Protection against penetrating radiation is important for nuclear weapons.
-In the case of civilian radiation disasters, we are more likely to encounter a more insidious radioactive infestation when the nuclides get into the environment, soil, water and the food chain, often over a long distance.
-It can be said that Chernobyl radioactivity (where it has evaporated to the atmosphere about 100 tons of enriched uranium) or Fallujah is somewhat worse than the Hiroshima atomic explosion.
-The radioactive nuclei that come into our body irradiate the cells close up, and non-penetrating alpha, and beta radiation is as harmful as the penetrating radiation.
+In the case of civilian radiation disasters, we are more likely to encounter a more insidious radioactive contamination, where the nuclides get into the environment, soil, water and the food chain, often over long distances.
+It can be said that Chernobyl radioactive infestation (where it has evaporated to the atmosphere about 100 tons of enriched uranium), or the Fallujah type, is somewhat worse than the Hiroshima atomic explosion.
+The radioactive nuclei that come into our body irradiate the cells up close and non-penetrating alpha and beta radiation is as harmful as the penetrating radiation.
 This is why we are advised not to open windows and avoid consumption of food from contaminated areas during radiation injuries.
-If radionuclides get into the body, there is no way to shade or neutralize them.
+If the radionuclides reach the body, there is no way to shade or neutralize them.
 It is possible to try to get radioactive isotopes out of the body (for example, chelates) and then rely on self-repairing ability of living tissue.

 Biological effect of radiation

 Properly energetic radioactive radiation is called ionizing ionization - it is the radiation that damages the most.
-Our biomolecules do not care about isotopic changes in the atomic nuclei, except for the rare cases of elemental transmutation, but they bother them when α, β and γ radiation excite electrons and thus break covalent bonds or create a free radical.
+Our biomolecules do not care about the isotopic changes in the atomic nuclei, except for the rare cases of elemental transmutation, but they bother them when the α, β and γ rays excite the electrons and thus break the covalent bonds or create a free radical.
 The free radical is an excited state with an unpaired electron that has a relatively long life (even tens of minutes, although it usually has no place to spin), but ultimately causes the same - it mixes covalent bonds.
 The most sensitive to inappropriate interference is DNA, in which even a small change (mutation) can have a lethal effect (eg, cause a tumor).
-With a certain amount of damaged linkages, maintenance maintains DNA alignment enzymes, but if it is too much, the cell concludes that its further existence would be undesirable due to the possibility of cancerous overthrow and undergo controlled disassembly - apoptosis.
-This is the cause of death in acute illness from radiation: Patients have a seemingly good time (so-called walking corpse) for several days, but then they quickly die of massive apoptosis, mainly mucous membranes of the digestive tract (bloody diarrhea, dehydration), but also skin, They do not even have to lose their hair.
+With a certain amount of damaged linkages, maintenance maintains DNA alignment, but if it is too much, the cell concludes that its further existence would be undesirable due to the possibility of cancerous overthrow and undergo controlled disassembly - apoptosis .
+This is the cause of death in acute illness from radiation: Patients have a seemingly good time for a few days (so-called walking corpse), but then they quickly die of massive apoptosis, mainly mucous membranes of the digestive tract (bloody diarrhea, dehydration), but also skin, They do not even have to lose their hair.
 If they survive long enough for their hair to appear, they have a chance of convalescence, but with the permanent effect of partial to complete sex sterilization.
 They have an increased risk of cancer for the rest of their lives: Survive cells with damaged DNA are more likely to develop into malignant tumors.

-Another interesting harmful effect of radiation is genetic damage in the germinal line - the offspring.
-Mutations occur even in sex cells, increasing the probability of congenital deviations.
-This can be both negative and positive, but because our genetic parameters are in the evolutionary local minimum, it is practically always negative (except for the Simpsons series).
+Another interesting harmful effect of radiation is genetic damage in the germline line - ie in offspring.
+Mutations occur even in the sex cells and increase the probability of congenital deviations.
+This can be both negative and positive, but since our genetic parameters are in the evolutionary local minimum, it is practically always negative (except for the Simpsons series).
 The situation is not that terrible.
-Genetic damage in the germinal line is largely eliminated by natural repair mechanisms, so the health price that children and grandchildren pay for ancestral irradiation is quite low (with the exception of Fallujah, which is worse in this respect than Hiroshima ).
+Genetic damage in the germinal line is largely eliminated by natural correctional mechanisms, so the health price that children and grandchildren pay for irradiating ancestors is quite low (with the exception of Fallujah, which is worse in this respect than Hiroshima ).

 Radiation is not a ghost

 Radiation information is good, but there is no need to worry too much about it.
-It is necessary to realize that the radiation damage of the cells is not in any way worse than the ultraviolet radiation on the beach.
+It is necessary to realize that radiation damage to cells is not in any way worse than ultraviolet radiation on the beach.
 UV radiation destroys bacteria because it is ionizing.
 If we were transparent as a lanceolate, the stay at the beach would be equivalent to a smaller nuclear explosion at a distance of 10km.
-Radiation α, β and γ is basically no worse than UV, only deeper into the body.
+Radiation α, β i γ is basically no worse than UV, only deeper into the body.
 Neutrons are somewhat stronger, but in the end they cause the release of ionizing radiation, so the qualitative effect is the same.
 If there is an internal contamination of the body with radioactive isotopes, our cells are still in the sun that can not be turned off.
-But we are accustomed to it, not so much from the natural radiation background (which is very low), but rather from the various radical poisons we still get into the body.
+But we are used to it, not so much from the natural radiation background (which is very low), but rather from the various radical poisons that we still get into the body.
 Radicals act almost on hair as well as radiation.
 The worst of these poisons is normally oxygen - the poison we have learned to tolerate because we feed it.
-But otherwise, our cells are full of enzymes and gizzards, which always cleanse the damage to oxygen.
+But otherwise, our cells are full of enzymes and dandruffs that clean up the damage to oxygen.
 Another important source of radicals is our own immune cells, which use peroxides, superoxides and other exotic molecules as a common part of their equipment and armaments.

-The Sumar Sum, if we keep the appropriate diet, so we do not have to worry about common or slightly elevated levels of radiation.
+Suma Sumarum, if we keep the appropriate diet, so we do not have to worry about normal or slightly elevated levels of radiation.

 I wrote this text after my memory.
-It is not canonical, but perhaps it will illuminate some facts that you will not find in neurotic Wikipedia, nor in the prestigious biophysics textbooks.
-The topic of radiation is not exhausted - it could be written about lethal and harmful doses, measurements of radiation, sievertes, rakes, rams, becquerels, grays, curiech, until the head is spinning, about radon emanation, polonium 210, And about Litvinenko, who was poisoned by him, about Chernobyl, Fukushima, and other nuclear power plants, depleted uranium in "conventional" ammunition, what Einstein said after the war, how electronics spoiled the radioactive environment, Pneumatic and human brains, iodine pills and their seaweed substitution, radiation in the fly ash of thermal power plants, radioactive building materials made from it, cosmic radiation and radiation on airplanes, x-rays and radiotherapy, On the radiation control of welds, on radiation sterilization of foodstuffs , on the breeding of Deinococcus radiodurans , Sterilized food survives, microwaves, cell phones, and radio transmitters ...
-But that would not happen here.
-If you have an unusual page about one of these themes, write, I'm sorry.
+It is not canonical, but perhaps it will illuminate some facts that you will not find in neurotic Wikipedia, nor in the prestigious textbooks of biophysics.
+The topic of radiation is not exhausted - it could be written about lethal and harmful doses, measurements of radiation, sievertes, rakes, rams, becquerels, grays, curiech, when the head is spinning, about radon emanation, polonium 210, And about Litvinenko, who was poisoned by him, about the Chernobyl disaster, Fukushima and other nuclear power plants, depleted uranium in "conventional" munitions, what Einstein said after the war, how the electronics were being damaged in the radioactive environment, Hydraulic, pneumatic and human brains, iodine pills and their seaweed substitution, radiation in the fly ash of thermal power plants, radioactive building materials made from them, cosmic radiation and radiation in airplanes, x-rays and radiotherapy, On the radiation control of welds, on radiation sterilization of food, on the breeding of Deinococcus radiodurans , Sterilized food survives, microwaves, mobile phones, and radio transmitters ...
+But that would not be here.
+If you have an unusual page about one of these topics, write, I'm sorry.

 Protection against radiation